Strangemother/py-rocket-example/docs/ships.md

 ---

-In game I like the idea of _small_ personal ships, allowing the player 2/3 decks of internal space.
-The idea is to mimic real water yacht, with a bridge, captains area, crew quarters etc.

-To apply this to an ingame fantasy, The _passenger ferries_ could huge airships with the ability to walk into the "balloon" (In this case it would be a huge hidden ion engine.)
+In game _small_ personal ships, allowing the player 2/3 decks of internal space.
+The idea is to mimic real water yacht, with a bridge, captains area, crew quarters etc.To apply this to an ingame fantasy, The _passenger ferries_ could huge airships with the ability to walk into the "balloon" (In this case it would be a huge hidden ion engine.)

 ---